fireandlion/onedayonebook/_books/pigs-wedding.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Pig's Wedding"
-description: ""
+description: "Pig and Cat adore each other, and they want to get married.
+But can their love survive when their backgrounds are so very different?"
 contributors:
-  writer: ""
+  writer: "Makotla Mudau"
-  illustrator: ""
+  illustrator: "Imile Wepener"
-  designer: ""
+  designer: "Vivienne Preston"
-  editor: ""
+  editor: "Katherine Hofmeyr"
   publisher: ""
   other: ""
 original-language: ""